Every action is an opportunity to build a more sustainable future

 In 2023, we managed to send 44% of non-hazardous waste generated for recovery, avoiding approximately 447 tons of waste from reaching landfills, and 87% (379 tons) of hazardous waste generated were sent for recycling, recovery, and/or refining processes.

-We support the social program Puntos Verdes by the environmental manager LITO, providing 24 tons of electronic waste that were invested in the "Banco de Hilos" project, to equip 5 food canteens for Wayuu communities in the upper Guajira.
+We support Puntos Verdes, a social program by environmental manager LITO; contributing 24 tons of electronic waste.
+These materials were invested in the "Banco de Hilos" project, which equipped five food canteens for Wayuu communities in the upper Guajira.

-The waste is transformed into raw materials for the production of new items such as:
+The recovered waste is transformed into raw materials to produce new items, including:

 ● Cardboard boxes